Animesh-Impel/ctl-alt-elite/README.md

 * *HR Orchechrator engine* - Handles connections with HRMS systems and facilitates the sending of unlocked resumes.
 [ADR-12](ADRs/ADR-12-OrchestratorEngine.md%20Integration.md)
 * *Analytics engine* - Provides an analytics interface for end users, either embedded in the Single Page Application or accessed directly by admins.
 It also processes events and transactional data for reporting.
 * *Event Brocker* - Stores all application events, which are used by other components in an event-driven architecture.
 [ADR-15](ADRs/ADR-15-Kafka%20as%20event%20broker.md)
-* *Trascational database* - A database used by the microservices or macroservices to store data such as users, roles, and resumes, etc.
+* *Trascational database* - A database used by the microservices or macroservices to store data such as users, roles, and resumes, etc. [ADR-08](ADRs/ADR-08-transactional-database-selection-for-application.md)
-* *Object Store* - Stores resumes in their raw format in a secure way
+* *Object Store* - Stores resumes in their raw format in a secure way.
+[ADR-18](ADRs/ADR-18-Object-Store.md)

 ## Components
 ### API Application